Anastasia-Labs/aiken-design-patterns/README.md

 ### Merkelized Validator

-Since transaction size is limited in Cardano, some validators benefit from a solution which allows them to delegate some of their logics.
+Since transaction size is limited in Cardano, some validators benefit from a solution which allows them to delegate parts of their logics.
 This becomes more prominent in cases where such logics can greatly benefit from optimization solutions that trade computation resources for script sizes (e.g. table lookups can take up more space so that costly computations can be averted).

-This design pattern offers an interface for off-loading such logics into an external withdrawal script, so that the size of the validator itself stays within the limits of Cardano.
+This design pattern offers an interface for off-loading such logics into an external withdrawal script, so that the size of the validator itself can stay within the limits of Cardano.

 > [!NOTE]